mirhosting/cPanel-docker/README.md

 As an extra incentive for all Github and Dockerhub visitors to try cPanel on our cloud please claim your 5 EUR one time activation credit!
 Activate now - https://mir.host/dockerhub

 Please consult a short video to get a better understanding! - https://www.youtube.com/watch?v=oR2OaP5rX44

+# IMPORTANT NOTE
+Since we are using automated build way to build docker container and currently its not properly workign with systemd and d-bus, its advised to run
+ /scripts/upcp --force
+directly after you deploy your docker container to install all missing software.